-Sasse is a nonresident associate at Carnegie Europe.
+Sasse is a nonresident senior fellow at Carnegie Europe.
 Her research focuses on Eastern Europe and the former Soviet Union, EU enlargement, and comparative democratization.

 Vaishnav’s primary research focus is the political economy of India, and he examines issues such as corruption, ethnic politics, governance and state capacity, election finance, and distributive politics.